 Authoring functions - Even more flow

 In particular, working with the block system of Gutenberg has been improved by the update.
 The blocks are now better ordered, can be configured more finely and can be used more quickly.

-- Quick Inserts for images and text: Already in version 0.2.0 the block selection menu was quite confusing.
+- Quick Inserts for pictures and text: Already in version 0.2.0 the block selection menu was quite confusing.
 The probably most important blocks - those for text and images - have now been removed from it and can be found directly in a new quick selection.

-- New image options button: All properties of an image can now be edited via the pencil icon, just like in the old editor.
+- New image options button: All properties of an image can now be edited via the pencil icon, just as in the old editor.
 The options bar on the right site , however, has not been extended with new functions.

 - Crop option for galleries: The images in a gallery are now automatically scaled so that the image collection looks more consistent.

 - Recent Posts block: In the Recent Posts block, the publication date of the posts can now be displayed and the number of posts displayed can be changed.

 - Title pictures: There have been some changes in the title pictures.
 They can now be dimmed for more contrast and the text on them can be formatted sensibly.

 - Block selection improved: To select several blocks, the user must now move the cursor at least 25 pixels into the respective block.
 This makes the selection less error-prone.